lighttransport/tinyusdz/README.md

 ### Integrate to your app

 Recomended way is simply copy `src` and `include` folder to your app, and add `*.cc` files to your app's build system.
-See `<tinyusdz>/CMakeLists.txt` for details.
+See `<tinyusdz>/CMakeLists.txt` and [examples/sdlviewer/CMakeLists.txt](examples/sdlviewer/CMakeLists.txt) for details.

-I do not recommend to use tinyusdz as a git submodule, since the repo contains lots of codes required to build TinyUSDZ examples but these are not required for your app.
+It may not be recommend to use tinyusdz as a git submodule, since the repo contains lots of codes required to build TinyUSDZ examples but these are not required for your app.

 ### Compiler defines